With more serious injuries or illnesses, call 911 and Public Safety for assistance ON-CAMPUS at 2515 or OFF CAMPUS at 282-2515.

 - Question witnesses and be ready to give all information to the paramedics when they arrive.

 - Stay with the victim until help arrives.

-- Tell the EMTs what interventions you
+- Tell the EMTs what interventions you have taken.

 Training is available through the local American Red Cross, and the ISU Wellness Center.